uhm-descartes/descartes-modules/morea/home.md

   * [Course Network]({{ site.baseurl }}/course-network) provides a high-level graphical representation of the structure of the DESCARTES curriculum.

-  * [Module Browser]({{ site.baseurl }}/module-browser) provides a detailed representation of DESCARTES courses at the module-level and dependencies between courses at the module level.
+  * [Module Browser]({{ site.baseurl }}/module-browser) provides a detailed representation of DESCARTES courses at the module level and dependencies between courses.

-  * [Suggestion Box]({{ site.baseurl }}/suggestion-box) provides a way for you to participate in the development of this site.
-Want to suggest materials for inclusion in a review site?
+  * [Suggestion Box](mailto:uhmdescartes@hawaii.edu?subject=DESCARTES%20Courses%20Suggestion) provides a way for you to participate in developing this site.
+Do you want to suggest materials for inclusion in a review site?
 Flag an error in a module?
 Use the Suggestion Box to make your improvements known to the site administrators.